michaelalang/multi-cluster-lab/README.md

 productpage ->> west-mockbin: info... west-mockbin ->> east-mockbin: info...
 ```
-in the Kiali UI iw till look like
+in the Kiali UI it will look like
 ![enter image description here](pictures/east-west-bookinfo.png)

 ## SPIFFY and RBAC in multi-cluster setups